3rd Conference of the Workers' Party of Korea

 The 3rd Conference of the Workers' Party of Korea was held in Pyongyang on September 28, 2010.
 The meeting elected the highest authority of the Workers' Party of Korea, and revised the party charter.
-North Korean leader Kim Jong Il also attended the meeting.
+North Korean leader, Kim Jong Il, also attended the meeting.

 A plenary meeting of the Central Auditing Committee of the Workers' Party of Korea and the September 2010 plenary meeting of the Central Committee of the Workers' Party of Korea were held earlier on the same day.

+The conference is most noted for Kim Jong Un's public debut as successor to Kim Jong Il, with the former being elected to the Central Committee and the new position of Vice Chairman of the Central Military Commission of the WPK.
+The conference was also the first national meeting of the WPK since 1980.